SumaiyaTariqueLabiba/SumaiyaTariqueLabiba/README.md

  Hi, I’m Labiba!
 - I’m currently learning RTL, DV methods and protocols.
-- I’m looking to collaborate on projects and research on technological advancements in VLSI Chip design, System Architecture, Verification methods, tools, protocols and more.
+- I’m looking to collaborate on projects and research on VLSI Chip design, System Architecture, Verification methods, tools, protocols and more.
 - Contact me: Linkedin - https://www.linkedin.com/in/sumaiya-tarique-labiba